-- We have a 12 place Designated Specialist Provision (DSP) for children who have a formal diagnosis of having Autism to support these children access mainstream learning. - We provide equal access to all areas of the curriculum and provide support where necessary. - We take steps (reasonable adjustments) to ensure that disabled pupils are not put at a disadvantage compared to other pupils.
+- We have a 16 place Resourced Provision for children who have a formal diagnosis of ASD to support these children access mainstream learning. - We provide equal access to all areas of the curriculum and provide support where necessary. - We take steps (reasonable adjustments) to ensure that pupils with disabilities are not at a disadvantage, compared to other pupils.